Night and day, precast concrete panels help regulate building temperatures thanks to thermal mass and resistance. (NPCA file photo)

 When the heat of the stove comes in contact with the pan, the energy from that heat source is transmitted to the pan, which increases the kinetic energy.
 The heat is then transmitted to nearby materials that are at a lower kinetic energy level.
 The higher the thermal conductivity of the material, the faster it will heat up and the faster the heat will spread to unheated areas of the same piece of material.
 Frying pans made with high thermal conductivity material work best because they transmit heat quickly, resulting in a faster response to thermal changes.
 This is why many times a frying pan’s handle is made from a different material with a lower thermal conductivity.
 Cast iron has a high thermal conductivity of 50 to 80 watts per meter Kelvin, while concrete has a low thermal conductivity of around 1 watt per meter Kelvin.
 That may be why your line of precast concrete cookware is not flying off the shelf.

 All materials have a thermal resistance value which is a measure of that material’s resistance to conductive heat flow.
 This measure is expressed with an R value.
-Precast concrete has low R values which vary based on the concrete’s density.
-For 150 pounds per cubic feet of concrete, the R value is approximately 0.7 per inch.
-As concrete density decreases, the R value increases.
+Precast concrete has low R values which vary based on the concrete’s density and other factors.
+For 144 pounds per cubic feet of concrete, the R value is approximately 0.063 per inch.² As concrete density decreases, the R value increases.
 Add rigid insulation and you can get an R value of around 5 per inch depending on the type of insulation.

 The R value for precast concrete wall panels with insulation typically varies from R-5 to R-50.
 The types of rigid of insulation generally used with precast concrete wall panels are: